ompl/ompl/doc/markdown/installation.md

       sudo port sync \; install ompl

   This is it.
 You are done.
-Demo programs can be found in \c /opt/local/share/ompl.
+Demo programs can be found in `/opt/local/share/ompl`.
 - If you downloaded the source distribution of OMPL, then you need to install the dependencies Boost, CMake, and optional dependencies.
 If you have MacPorts installed, type the following:

       sudo port sync